F-14A Black Tomcat U.S. Navy Carrier-Based Fighter Revell 1/144

 Speaking of which, Tamiya will release 1/48 F-14 near future.
 I’m holding two 1/144’s and one 1/72 boxes.
-I would like to build them and having experience for Tamiya kit.
+I would like to build them and having experience with the Tamiya kits.
 Anyway, it’s my first time F-14.

 There are many parts to 1/144.
-There are 3 kinds of missile, Sidewinder, Sparrow and Phoenix.
+There are 3 kinds of missiles, Sidewinder, Sparrow, and Phoenix.

 Parts fitting is perfect.

 When the decals were stuck in the cockpit, it looks very detailed for 1/144 scale.